peteroupc/html3dutil/doc/Semantic.md

 <a name='Semantic.NORMAL'></a>
 ### Semantic.NORMAL (constant)

-Attribute semantic for a vertex normal.
+"normal": Attribute semantic for a vertex normal.

 For 3D graphics libraries to calculate a mesh buffer's lighting and shading correctly, that mesh buffer must specify normals for all its vertices.